canvas-ai/canvas-server/tests/README.md

 ### WebSocket API Changes

-The WebSocket API now includes document events in the list of forwarded events, ensuring connected clients receive real-time notifications.
+The WebSocket API now includes:
+1. Document events in the list of forwarded events for individual socket connections
+2. **NEW**: Global ContextManager event listeners that broadcast to all connected clients
+3. Permission checking to ensure only authorized users receive context events

 ### Browser Extension Changes